Factbox: Activist investor Elliott's top European holdings

 - Elliott dissolved its stake on Sept.
 25, 2018

-Stada STAGn.DE
+Stada (STAGn.DE)

 - 3.6 percent stake in German pharmaceutical company revealed on July 6, 2017